RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	    string labRelyingPartyName = "WebSiteAdvancedACS";

-	    //Relying Party related to the Identity Provider foreach (var existingRelyingParty in svc0.RelyingParties)
+	    // Relying Party related to the Identity Provider foreach (var existingRelyingParty in svc0.RelyingParties)
 	    {
 	        var rpid = new RelyingPartyIdentityProvider